Payroll Update

 Related posts

-Long-term care insurance in Germany: financing, benefits and changes for 2025
+Nursing care insurance in Germany: financing, benefits and changes for 2025

 Long-term care insurance is an important part of the German social security system.
 It was introduced in 1995 as the fifth pillar of the social security system to cover the risks associated with the need for long-term care.
 Since then, it has undergone a number of changes in order to adapt to social and demographic challenges.